apache/pulsar-site/site2/website-next/versioned_docs/version-2.5.1/admin-api-namespaces.md

 #### Remove backlog quota policies

-It removes backlog quota policies for a given namespace
+You can remove backlog quota policies for a given namespace.

 <Tabs
   defaultValue="pulsar-admin"